 Acute coronary syndrome

-The signs and symptoms of acute coronary syndrome usually begin abruptly.
+The symptoms of acute coronary syndrome usually begin suddenly.
 They include:

-- Nausea or vomiting
+- Nausea or vomiting.

-- Shortness of breath (dyspnea)
+- Shortness of breath, also called dyspnea.

-- Sudden, heavy sweating (diaphoresis)
+- Sudden, heavy sweating.

-- Feeling restless or apprehensive
+- Feeling lightheaded or dizzy.

 When to see a doctor